La Bastarda

-La Bastarda is a 2016 Spanish-language novel by Trifonia Melibea Obono.
+La Bastarda (English: 'The Bastard') is a 2016 Spanish-language novel by Trifonia Melibea Obono.
 The book is banned in Equatorial Guinea.
 The book tells the story of Okomo, an orphan who was born a bastard whose mother died during childbirth, and lives in a traditional village in Equatorial Guinea that is about a day's walk from Gabon.
-She is forced to confront her cultures attitudes about gender roles, requirements for women to have sex for the purpose of reproduction at the direction of men, and sexuality.
+She is forced to confront her culture's attitudes about gender roles, requirements for women to have sex for the purpose of reproduction at the direction of men, and sexuality.
 After being outed, she eventually retreats to the sanctuary of the freedom of the forest.

 Trifonia Melibea Obono is considered one of the most avant-garde and brave Black African voices in former colonial Spanish Africa.
 The book is her second major novel published in Spanish.

 Background

 La Bastarda was written by Trifonia Melibea Obono, a Spanish-speaking black woman from Equatorial Guinea.
 It is her second major novel in Spanish, and third overall.
 Obono has been described by ABC and Casa Africa as one of the most avant-garde and brave Black African voices in former colonial Spanish Africa.
 Obono is considered Spanish when at home in Equatorial Guinea, while being considered a negra while living in Spain.
 People in her society sometimes consider her crazy for how she dissects and dismantles societal norms.
 Her previous published works in Spanish included Herencia de bindendee.

 The author graduated from Universidad de Murcia with a bachelor's degree in political science.
 She later earned a Masters in International Cooperation and Development from the same university.
 She then became a professor at the Universidad Nacional de Guinea Ecuatoria in the Faculty of Arts and Sciences.
 She also is a faculty member at Spain's Universidad Nacional de Educación a Distancia (UNED), as part of its Center for Afro-Hispanic Studies.
 In 2017, she completed her doctorate at the Universidad de Salamanca, writing her thesis about traditional marriage and dowry practices among the Fang people of her home country.

 In an interview with ABC, she has said the book is not autobiographical.
 The surroundings in which the main character, Okomo, is placed are similar to those which the author grew up in.